FaraC-scripts/Toolbox/README.md

 The "P" can be changed to "S" to create a traditional story card.
 Its triggers will be auto-generated, and are not always going to trigger when and where you might like.
 You should probably review them in the story card itself to make sure they are suitable.

 Whether __Card__ defaults to prompt cards or story cards can be changed in __Tool Settings__.

+You can also use the _-p_ option when entering the Card command to get the non-default option.
+For instance, if you use it while your default is set to prompt cards, you will get a story card.

+> /card -p Aureth Leafshadow

 When you use __Card__, a prompt card or story card will be created from the text generated in the output.
 That text should have a __Title__ and __Type__ line for proper card creation.